WhySooooFurious/Ultimate-Sideloading-Guide/README.md

 ### App Re-signing
 The process of updating an app’s signature, often done to extend the validity of a sideloaded app.
 Since sideloaded apps are subject to certificate expirations, app re-signing helps maintain functionality.

+### Revokes/Blacklisting
+Is when Apple bans the certification signature from running on your device remotely, this results with a "App integrity not verified error".

+### ESign
+App manager that can install apps and sign them on device, makes everything a lot easier.

+### WhySooooFurious DNS Blocker
+Blocks Apple servers from revoking certificates on your device.